Acting white: History of usage

-Comedian and media figure Bill Cosby brought the term to wider knowledge in a 2004 speech.

 The question of whether or not "acting white" attitudes are prevalent has been debated in academic literature.
 In 1986, Nigerian sociologist John Ogbu co-authored with Signithia Fordham a study that concluded that high-performing African-American students in a Washington, D.C. high school borrowed from hegemonic white culture as part of a strategy for achievement, while struggling to maintain a black identity, and the "acting white theory" was born.

 Black comedian and media figure Bill Cosby used the term in what became a noted May 2004 speech when he challenged the black community against the idea that gaining education was "acting white."
 Don Lemon has also claimed that African-American communities are harmed by referring to use of standard English or finishing school as "acting white."

 Black people accused of "acting white" are sometimes referred to as Black Anglo-Saxons, a term coined by comedian Paul Mooney.

 Accusations of "acting white"

 Barack Obama

-In 2008, before Barack Obama's election as President of the United States, longtime activist Ralph Nader characterized the then-senator as "talking white."
+In 2008, before Barack Obama's election as president of the United States, longtime activist Ralph Nader characterized the then-senator as "talking white."

 Obama's presidential campaign and public image prompted a public discussion about whether he would shift the ground of critics of "acting white."
 Commentators John McWhorter and Stephen J. Dubner have said that it might.
 Yahanna of the Israelite School of Universal Practical Knowledge, described by the Southern Poverty Law Center as a black supremacist sect, did not consider Obama to be black but "African of white descent" and advised African Americans not to vote for him.

 Obama strongly criticized the idea that achievement was limited to "acting white" in his keynote address at the 2004 Democratic National Convention.
 He said that "children can't achieve unless we raise their expectations and turn off the television sets and eradicate the slander that says a black youth with a book is acting white."